Jean-Sébastien Dea

-Jean-Sébastien Dea (born February 8, 1994) is a Canadian professional ice hockey centre who is currently under contract with HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).
+Jean-Sébastien Dea (born February 8, 1994) is a Canadian former professional ice hockey centre.
 He previously played for the Pittsburgh Penguins, New Jersey Devils, Buffalo Sabres, and Arizona Coyotes of the National Hockey League (NHL).

 Playing career

 As a youth, Dea played in the 2007 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Saint-Laurent, Quebec.
 Dea played major junior hockey with the Rouyn-Noranda Huskies in the Quebec Major Junior Hockey League (QMJHL).
 In his final two years in the QMJHL, Dea scored 45 and 49 goals respectively.

 Dea went undrafted by teams in the National Hockey League (NHL).
 As a free agent he agreed to a three-year entry-level contract with the Pittsburgh Penguins of the NHL on September 17, 2013.
 Dea made his pro debut for Pittsburgh's American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, on April 19, 2014.
 Dea spent the 2014–15 season between the Wilkes-Barre/Scranton and the Wheeling Nailers of the ECHL.
 He scored ten goals and 21 points for Wilkes-Barre/Scranton, including his first professional goal on October 12 versus the Manchester Monarchs.
 He scored three goals and seven points in his 14 games in the ECHL.
 He spent the entire 2015–16 season with Wilkes-Barre/Scranton, registering 20 goals and 36 points in 75 games.
 He had a four-point night against the St. John's IceCaps on November 4.
 For the 2016 Stanley Cup playoffs, Dea was one of Pittsburgh's "Black Aces" on their playoff taxi squad.

 Nearing the conclusion of the 2016–17 regular season, Dea received his first recall from Wilkes-Barre/Scranton to Pittsburgh on April 9, 2017.
 He made his NHL debut that night in the Penguins final regular season game, recording two penalty minutes in a 3–2 defeat to the New York Rangers.
 Dea was once again one of Pittsburgh's "Black Aces" during the 2017 Stanley Cup playoffs.
 He finished the season with 18 goals and 34 points in 73 games with Wilkes-Barre/Scranton.
 On August 21, 2017, the Penguins re-signed Dea to a one-year, two-way contract worth $650,000.
 On January 17, 2018, Dea was called up to the Penguins and made his season debut against the Anaheim Ducks.
 He scored his first NHL goal on January 23, 2018, against the Carolina Hurricanes.
 He was sent back to the AHL on January 26, 2018, after playing in four games.
 He finished the season with Wilkes-Barre/Scranton, scoring 18 goals and 50 points in 70 games.
 He was named the Wilkes-Barre/Scranton's team most valuable player.